A

 NABCEP: North American Board of Certified Energy Practitioners.
 The industry standard certification for solar installers.

-Net metering: Utility policy that credits you for excess solar production.
-Full retail (best) vs net billing vs avoided cost.
-See offset guide.
+Net metering: Utility policy that credits you for excess solar production at retail rates.
+The most favorable structure for solar economics.

 NEM 3.0: California's net billing successor to net metering, effective April 2023.
 Cut export credits by ~75%.